COCPORN/OCore/README.md

 ### HTTP calls

-You can decorate methods with attributes that implement `IAuthorizationFilter`:
+You can decorate methods with attributes that implement `IAuthorizationFilter` (the ASPNET Core interface):

 ```csharp
 public class AuthorizedService : IAuthorizedService, Service